 BiographyI obtained my master in earthquake engineering and my civil engineer title at the University of Chile in the year 2014.
-Prior to joining EPFL, I worked in the mining industry in Chile and I also travelled around the world for two beautiful years.
+Prior to joining EPFL in 2019, I worked in the mining industry in Chile and I also travelled around the world for two years.

 Current workI am currently working on the mechanics of fluid-driven stable frictional ruptures.
 We have recently provided the first analytical and numerical solutions for fluid-induced stable fault slip in 3-D media.
 Fluid-driven stable frictional ruptures play an important role in a number of geo-energy applications (deep geothermal energy, hydrocarbon operations, CO2 geological storage) and natural phenomena in geophysics (fluid-driven seismic swarms and aftershock sequences, slow slip events).
 Find the link to our article in the Journal of the Mechanics and Physics of Solids below.

 Now, I'm working on the propagation and arrest of stable frictional ruptures after injection stops, and the relation between the moment release due to aseismic motion and operational parameters such as the injection duration and injected volume of fluid.
 I am also looking at problems in which fluid flow leads to unstable fault slip.

 University of Chile

 Swiss government excellence scholarship